laurenchen0631/English-Learning/category/common_tranisition.md

 	- statements which, although literally true, are nevertheless misleading
 	- the rally, which the government had declared illegal, was nonetheless attended by some 6,000
 	- People tend to put on weight in middle age.
 However, gaining weight is not inevitable
-+ **notwithstanding** 儘管/還是
-	- Notwithstanding the bad weather, the match went on.
-	- Notwithstanding he tried hard, he failed in chemistry
-	- Her parents tried to prevent the marriage but the wedding took place notwithstanding.
 - (and) yet == but 但是
 	- the path was dark, yet I slowly found my way
 + instead 替代/反而